qanhnn12/Covid-19-Worldwide-and-Vietnam/README.md

 * In Mar 2022, there was over 10 thousand hospital admissions in Germany on a daily basis.

-#### 2. Vietnam- Number of patients, Number of ICU patients, Weekly hospital admissions, and Weekly ICU admission due to Covid by Date
+#### 2. Vietnam - Number of patients, Number of ICU patients, Weekly hospital admissions, and Weekly ICU admission due to Covid by Date
 ```TSQL
 SELECT
   ct.location, ct.population,